Op 29 september organiseren het Erasmus Huis, Tong Tong Fair en DutchCulture het muzikale programma Tong Tong meets Erasmus Huis Jakarta.

-Arts Map, a digital platform aiming to establish international ties in the fields of arts and culture, was launched on Tuesday 20 April 2021.
+Arts Map, a digital platform aiming to establish international ties in the fields of arts and culture, has launched its first open call.

 Working together with a cultural or creative professional based outside the European Union?
 This article explains the entry ban and the exemptions in place.